MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, Microsoft Edge adds a recycle icon at the far right of the top menu bar to prompt users to restart the browser to apply the update.

-If you enable this policy and set it to 'Recommended' (1), a recurring warning prompts users that a restart is recommended.
+If you enable this policy and set it to 'Recommended', a recurring warning prompts users that a restart is recommended.
 Users can dismiss this warning and defer the restart.

-If you set the policy to 'Required' (2), a recurring warning prompts users that the browser will be restarted automatically as soon as a notification period passes.
+If you set the policy to 'Required', a recurring warning prompts users that the browser will be restarted automatically as soon as a notification period passes.
 The default period is seven days.
 You can configure this period with the [RelaunchNotificationPeriod](#relaunchnotificationperiod) policy.

 The user's session is restored when the browser restarts.

+Policy options mapping:

-* 1 = Recommended - Show a recurring prompt to the user indicating that a restart is recommended
+* Recommended (1) = Recommended - Show a recurring prompt to the user indicating that a restart is recommended

-* 2 = Required - Show a recurring prompt to the user indicating that a restart is required
+* Required (2) = Required - Show a recurring prompt to the user indicating that a restart is required

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes